 12–18 Month Milestones: What to Expect and Signs of Progress

-Walking is the headline milestone of this age range, and it has one of the widest normal windows of any developmental skill.
-According to the CDC's updated milestone checklist, most children walk independently between 12 and 15 months, and nearly all children are walking by 18 months.
+Most children walk independently between 12 and 15 months, and nearly all children are walking by 18 months (CDC, 2022).
+Walking has one of the widest typical windows of any developmental skill.
 Here is what the typical progression looks like:

 Beyond walking, other gross motor milestones to watch for during this period include climbing onto low furniture, bending over to pick up objects, and attempting to kick a ball (though coordinated kicking usually comes closer to 18–24 months).